Baldock: History and etymology

 Baldock has an exceptionally rich archaeological heritage.
-Paleolithic, Neolithic and Bronze Age settlements show the site of Baldock has been continuously occupied since prehistoric times.
+Palaeolithic, Neolithic and Bronze Age settlements show the site of Baldock has been almost continuously occupied since prehistoric times.

 The earliest monument in the area is a narrow cursus, probably from the middle Neolithic.
 At the beginning of the Iron Age there was a hillfort at Arbury Banks, 5 km to the northeast of Baldock, that dominated the area.
 In the Late Iron Age (c.
 100 BC), the local power base shifted from the hillfort to the vicinity of Baldock.
 The soil was easily farmed and transportation was more convenient.
 In the later part of the middle Iron Age (from prior to c.100 BC) Baldock became the site of a large oppidum, arguably the largest such site in Britain.
-The oppidum in turn became a sizeable Roman settlement, which although not administratively important, seems to have been a significant cult centre.
+The oppidum in turn became a sizeable Roman settlement, which although not administratively important, seems to have been a significant cultural centre.
 The Baldock area is also host to the highest quantity of finds of ancient coins in Hertfordshire after the Verulamium region.
-The site was used until the fifth or sixth century.
-The Roman settlement gradually disappeared and there is no entry for Baldock in the Domesday Book.
+The site was used until the fifth or sixth century, with some rare sub-Roman pottery found in the vicinity.
+The Roman settlement gradually disappeared during the so-called "Dark Ages" and left unoccupied through the eleventh century, and resultantly there is no entry for Baldock in the Domesday Book.

-Baldock was founded by the Knights Templar (also the name of the town's secondary school) as a medieval market town in the 1140s.
-It was laid out by the Knights Templar on land in the manor of Weston in the hundred of Broadwater, granted by the earl of Pembroke, Gilbert de Clare, before his death in 1148.
+Baldock was founded by the Knights Templar (after whom the town's secondary school is named) as a medieval market town in the 1140s.
+It was laid out by the Knights Templar on land in the manor of Weston in the hundred of Broadwater, granted by Gilbert de Clare, 1st Earl of Pembroke before his death in 1148.
 The 1850 tithe map, drawn up before the parish boundaries were extended in the later 19th century, clearly shows the boundaries of the land grant made from the manor of Weston in the 12th century; it is a triangular parcel of land beside the old Roman Road, cut out from an older estate.